polarysekt/polarysekt.github.io/index.md

 ## Welcome

-"We're glad you made it 'till today."
+"We're glad you made it 'till today!"

 <!--